apache/james-project/src/site/markdown/server/install/guice-cassandra.md

  - Docker ∕ ElasticSearch 7.10.2 and Cassandra 3.11.10
  - Maven 3

+*WARNING*: JAMES-3591 Cassandra is not made to store large binary content, its use will be suboptimal compared to alternatives (namely S3 compatible BlobStores backed by for instance S3, MinIO or Ozone)

 ### Building the artifacts

 An usual compilation using maven will produce two artifacts into server/container/guice/cassandra-guice/target directory: